mdsazzad-hossain/E-Shop/readme.md

 ## Ecommerce Website/E-Shop

-> -It's a ecommerce website.It's a opren source site management system using laravel 5.7
+It's a ecommerce website.It's a opren source site management system using laravel 5.7

 ##Packages Used